Mutual obligation requirements for principal carers

 Allowable break provisions

-Principal carers whose normal employment closes down temporarily during Christmas and New Year don’t have to do other activities.
-They must resume their usual hours of employment at the end of the close down period.
+You must resume your usual hours of employment at the end of the close down period.

 A maximum of 8 weeks applies to this type of break.
 If the employment does not start again, you’ll need to do a new Job Plan.